 For more complex products, we recommend working with a technical designer and/or patternmaker in your area.
 By working with someone near you, you can be more hands-on with the initial steps of the product development process, including overseeing sampling and fittings.

 You may also consider working with a specialized technical designer if you have a highly niche item that requires many rounds of product testing.
-And if you need help with the creative design process—deciding on how many pieces should be in your collection, how full a skirt should be cut—that’s a job for a skilled freelancer or business specialist in your area.
+And if you need help with the creative design process—deciding on how many pieces should be in your collection, how full a skirt should be cut—that’s a job for a skilled freelancer or consultant.